Home

 Many spring buds may have already broken free from the soil, but the meteorological season officially starts today!

-While the days are really getting warmer and longer for us, the opposite is true for those in the southern hemisphere.
+While the days are getting warmer and longer for us, the opposite is true for those in the southern hemisphere.
 For them, today marks the start of the meteorological autumn.

 Although it is still chilly for many over the next few weeks, the longer daylight hours allow us to ready our yards, homes, and gardens for the coming warmer months!
 Happy meteorological spring!